-Investor

-Class Class I
+Class I

-Shares Shares
+Shares

 Shareholder Fees

 (fees paid directly from your investment)

+Maximum sales charge (load) imposed on purchases (as a percentage of offering price) None

+Redemption fee if redeemed within 30 days of purchase (as a percentage of

+amount redeemed) 1.00%

-Wire fee \$20 \$20
+Wire fee \$20

-Overnight check delivery fee \$25 \$25
+Overnight check delivery fee \$25

-Retirement account fees (annual maintenance fee) \$15 \$15
+Retirement account fees (annual maintenance fee) \$15

 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

-Management fees 1.00% 1.00%
+Management fees 1.00%

-Distribution (Rule 12b-1) fees 0.25% None
+Distribution and service (Rule 12b-1) fees None

-Other expenses 1.19% 1.19%
+Other expenses 0.76%

-Acquired fund fees and expenses 0.15% 0.15%
+Acquired fund fees and expenses 1 0.35%

-Total annual fund operating expenses 1 2.59% 2.34%

-Fee waivers and expense reimbursement 2 (0.76)% (0.68)%

-Total annual fund operating expenses after fee waivers and expense
+Total annual fund operating expenses 2 2.11%

-reimbursement ^{1,2} 1.83% 1.66%

-- Previously Class R-1. - The total annual fund operating expenses and net operating expenses do not correlate to the ratio of expenses to average net assets appearing in the financial highlights table, which reflects only the operating expenses of the Fund and does not include acquired fund fees and expenses. - The Fund's advisor has contractually agreed to waive fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 1.68% and 1.51% of the average daily net assets of Investor Class shares and Class I shares of the Fund, respectively.
-This agreement is in effect until January 31, 2025, and may be terminated before that date only by the Trust's Board of Trustees.
-Any reduction in advisory fees or payment of the Fund's expenses made by the advisor in a fiscal year may be reimbursed by the Fund for a period ending three full years after the date of reduction or payment if the Advisor so requests.
-This reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time of the reimbursement.
-However, the reimbursement amount may not exceed the total amount of fees waived and/or Fund expenses paid by the advisor and will not include any amounts previously reimbursed to the Advisor by the Fund.
-Any such reimbursement is contingent upon the Board's subsequent review of the reimbursed amounts and no reimbursement may cause the total operating expenses paid by the Fund in a fiscal year to exceed the applicable limitation on Fund expenses.
-The Fund must pay current ordinary operating expenses before the advisor is entitled to any reimbursement of fees and/or Fund expenses.
+1 The total annual fund operating expenses and net operating expenses after fee waiver and/or expense reimbursements do not correlate to the ratio of expenses to average net assets appearing in the financial highlights table, which reflects only the operating expenses of the Fund and does not include acquired fund fees and expenses.

+2 The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 2.00% of the average daily net assets of Class I shares of the Fund.
+This agreement is in effect through January 31, 2026, and it may be terminated before that date only by the Trust's Board of Trustees.
+The Fund's advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by the advisor to the Fund for a period ending three years from the date of the waiver or payment.
+Such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
+Reimbursements of fees waived or payments made will be made on a "first in, first out" basis so that the oldest fees waived or payments are satisfied first.

 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
-The example assumes that you invest \$10,000 in Investor Class shares or Class I shares of the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The example assumes that you invest \$10,000 in Class I shares of the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-The example reflects the Fund's contractual fee waiver and/or expense reimbursement only for the term of the contractual fee waiver and/or expense reimbursement.